-There are three parts to this document:
+There are seven parts to this document:

 - This is the main document.
 It provides details of the solution, impacts, costs, benefits/drawbacks and proposed implementation approach.
-It also summarises the Workgroup's key views on the areas set by the Panel in its Terms of Reference, and contains details of the Workgroup's membership and full Terms of Reference. - Attachments A-C contains the draft redlined changes to the BSC for P363/4. - Attachment D contains the full responses received to the Workgroup's Assessment Procedure Consultation. - Attachment E contains the business requirements to deliver P363/4.
+It also summarises the Workgroup's key views on the areas set by the Panel in its Terms of Reference, and contains details of the Workgroup's membership and full Terms of Reference. - Attachment A C contains the draft redlined changes to the BSC and the Code Subsidiary Documents for P364. - Attachment D contains the full responses received to the Workgroup's combined P363 and P364 Assessment Procedure Consultation. - Attachment E contains the business requirements to deliver the P364 solution. - Attachment F contains the full responses received to the Panel's Report Phase Consultation.